-This is another fun ESL writing activity that can be used with movies and films that you can view on YouTube or other movie sites.
+The Movie Subtitles ESL Activity helps develop students’ writing skills by watching films.
+It can be used with movies and films on YouTube or other movie sites.
 Students should create their own dialog from what they see with the volume turned down.Adults

-Create a worksheet with space on it so that students can enter all the character names on it.
+Next, create a worksheet with space on it so that students can enter all the character names on it.
 Leave room on the sheet for where the dialog can be written beside the characters.
-Even simple lined paper will do, but you could customize it a little for your own preferences and lesson aims.
+Even simple lined paper will do.
+However, you could customize it a little for your own preferences and lesson aims.

 To begin the lesson, you could have a brief discussion about movie genres and perhaps be more specific about famous lines from popular movies.
 You could even start the class by saying some movie quotes from different films and have groups guess the correct movie and/or character who said it.

 Next, hand out the worksheet and introduce the movie scene that you will play in front of the class.